MurLuck/ISImageViewer/README.md

 >**NOTE:**
 >
->you better override UIView function .
+> you better override UIView function .
+>
-> override func viewWillTransitionToSize(size: CGSize, withTransitionCoordinator coordinator: UIViewControllerTransitionCoordinator)
+>override func viewWillTransitionToSize(size: CGSize, withTransitionCoordinator coordinator:UIViewControllerTransitionCoordinator)
 >
 >and handle the rotation ther and call ivvc.rotationHandling(size:CGSize) in that function but its up to you.